ruuda/blog/posts/2014-09-28-writing-a-path-tracer-in-rust-part-7-conclusion.md

 Optimisation levels were set as high as possible everywhere.
 The compilers with asterisk used profile-guided optimisation.
-The only conclusion I can draw from this, is that you should probably not use Windows if you want performance.
+The only conclusion I can draw from this, is that you should probably not use Windows if you want performance from CPU-bound applications.

 In the second post in this series,
 I noted that rustc compiles extremely fast,